Dave-team/Knowledge-base/Self awareness.md

 - Deciding between taking a job during COVID (Guardian).
 I wasn't able to focus on doing anything else than constantly thinking about which path to take
 - Why did someone breakup with me?
 - How should I go about getting a drivers lincese?
 After all that thinking, I still hadn't taken a lesson
+- Whether I should have been more involved with a girl e.g. at a party

 ### Be aware of feelings and emotions and communicate them
 I find it hard to understand my own feelings and find that I'm am often slightly out of touch with my feelings.
 Even when I do feel them, I often don't share them and just keep being closed.
 Any relationship is based on us understanding ourselves and sharing our feelings openly and honestly.